saucelabs/sauce-docs/docs/mobile-apps/features/network-capture.md

 The captured traffic is presented in the [HTTP Archive (HAR) file format](<https://en.wikipedia.org/wiki/HAR_(file_format)>), which offers a comprehensive view of the request and response cycles, including headers, payloads, and timings, enabling in-depth troubleshooting and performance analysis.

+In combination with our [Network Throttle](/mobile-apps/features/network-throttling/) functionality to simulate various network scenarios, you have the tools to replicate and troubleshoot any performance concerns stemming from network operations.

 ## What You'll Need

 - A Sauce Labs account ([Log in](https://accounts.saucelabs.com/am/XUI/#login/) or sign up for a [free trial license](https://saucelabs.com/sign-up))